On Thursday night, Tesla finally unveiled the Tesla Semi, an all-electric, bullet-shaped truck expected to have a range of up to 500 miles per charge.

 Tesla CEO Elon Musk introduced the vehicle at a live-streamed event in Hawthorne, Calif.
 The launch of the electric semi truck had experienced delays, which Musk explained in an October Tweet were due to the energy company’s “diverting resources to fix Model 3 bottlenecks & increase battery production for Puerto Rico & other affected areas.”

-During the event, Musk touted the Tesla truck’s performance, claiming that the semi could go from zero to 60 mph without a load and in 20 seconds with an 80,000-pound load.
+During the event, Musk touted the Tesla truck’s performance, claiming that the semi could go from zero to 60 mph without a load in five seconds – and in 20 seconds with an 80,000-pound load.
 He also said the truck could reach a speed of 65 mph up a 5% grade, and its sleek shape makes the semi more aerodynamic, with a lower drag coefficient than a Bugatti Chiron sports car.